knoepfel/meld-serial/analysis/serial_node_timing.md

 We can also zoom in on the program wind-down, as shown in
 <a href="#fig-program-wind-down" class="quarto-xref">Figure 4</a>.
 Here
-it appears we have some inefficiency.
-On thread 5237312, there are two gaps.
-During the first, it appears there is no work that could be done – the outstanding tasks could not be run in parallel with the tasks that are running.
-But this does not seem to be the case for the second gap.
-We also see that at the very end of the program, only one thread is running the *Calibration\[B\]* tasks.
-Since the calibration tasks are independent of each other and we have two *DB* tokens, we should be able to run two tasks.
-This is due to a design flaw in the `serial_node` node type, which are unsure how to fix.
+it appears we have some idle threads because there is insufficient work to be done.
+We do not see any sign of unexploited parallelism.

 <div id="fig-program-wind-down">